My name is Scott Griffith, a.k.a. Stadium Dude.

 Almost all NFL stadiums are grand castles that reflect football’s popularity; some of the most impressive public venues in this country are NFL stadiums.
 But most of the time, what you remember most about an NFL game is the total experience including the tailgate, the fan passion, and the loudness.
 The building, however nice as it may be, plays a lesser role.
 For instance, one of the worst buildings, Bills Stadium, offers a fantastic experience thanks to the tailgate antics of the Bills Mafia.
 While I tried to focus just on the in-stadium experience itself, the rankings aren’t necessarily a reflection of how much fun you’ll have.
 (Really, unless you’re in brutal weather for a meaningless game, or get stuck beside some belligerent fans who want to fight, ANY NFL game is going to be a full day blast of an experience).

 NHL arenas are even harder to rank for those sitting with the common fans and not in the high-end club areas.
-With the exception of the now-retired-for-NHL-hockey Barclay’s Center (great arena, but was never built for hockey), ANY rink can offer a great experience, and the biggest differences are game day presentation, the location of the arena, and the passion/knowledge of the fan.
+ANY of the current 32 rinks can offer a great experience, and the biggest differences are game day presentation, the location of the arena, and the passion/knowledge of the fan.

 If you disagree and want to debate a little, I’m game.
 Beauty is in the eye of the beholder, and what I find attractive, you may find plain.
 What I find to be kitschy cool, you may think is dumb.
 Drop me a line at firstname.lastname@example.org.
 Or better yet, offer to connect over a beer the next time I’m in your town.
 I believe passionate discussions are best had over hops.

 Cheers to live sports!